One-North Eden presents an exciting opportunity to be part of the R&D push in the One-North area, though it does lack in vibrant surroundings.

 If you calculate the rental $PSF, it does suggest that new = better rental.

 In this sense, tenants do seem willing enough to fork out larger rental rates just to live in a newer development (newer, less run-down facilities).

-Is the story really this simple though?
-After all, property is all about location too.
+Is the story really this simple, though?
+After all, any property is all about location too.

 Looking at the map, you’ll see that One-North Residences and The Rochester Residences are closer to the MRT as well as the business clusters (Biopolis, Fusionopolis, Mediapolis & Launchpad).

 This also does account for the higher rental rates.

 Given that One-North Eden is right beside The Rochester Residences, it is apparent that One-North Eden would also enjoy this locational advantage.

 So how do these properties fare so far in yield?
 Let’s take a look.

 |Heritage View||$ 1,145,000||$3,000||$36,000||3.14%|